ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 * **`@key`:** specifies a base selection set needed to merge the annotated type across subschemas.
 Analogous to the `selectionSet` setting specified in [merged type configuration](/docs/stitch-type-merging#basic-example).

-* **`@merge`:** denotes a root field used to merge a type across services.
-The marked field's name is analogous to the `fieldName` setting in merged type configuration, while the field's arguments and return types automatically configure applicable type mergers.
-Additional arguments may tune the merge behavior:
+* **`@merge`:** denotes a root field used to query a merged type across services.
+The marked field's name is analogous to the `fieldName` setting in [merged type configuration](/docs/stitch-type-merging#basic-example), while the field's arguments and return types automatically configure merging.
+Additional arguments may tune the merge behavior (see [example recipes](#recipes)):

-  * `keyField`: specifies the name of a field to pick off of original objects as the key value.
-Omitting this option yields an object key that includes all selectionSet fields.
+  * `keyField`: specifies the name of a field to pick off origin objects as the key value.
+Omitting this option yields an [object key](#object-keys) that includes all selectionSet fields.
   * `keyArg`: specifies which field argument receives the merge key.
 This may be omitted for fields with only one argument where the key recipient can be inferred.
   * `additionalArgs`: specifies a string of additional keys and values to apply to other arguments, formatted as `name: "value"`.
   * _`key`: advanced use only; builds a custom key._